alonsojr1980/AutoHotKey-GUI-menu/README.md

 # AutoHotKey-GUI-menu
-A GUI menu for easier couch gaming
+A AutoHotKey v2 GUI menu for easier couch gaming